hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/telemac2d-steady.md

 Load the `r2dsteady.slf` geometry file as mesh layer with drag and drop from the Browser panel to the Layers panel.
 Make sure to import it with its correct georeference: **EPSG:32633** (ETRS 89 / UTM zone 33N).

-To continue with this section, make sure the Q4TS plugin is installed (see instructions in the `Software Requirements section <qgis-telemac>`).
-To explore results without the Q4TS plugin, directly `jump to the next section <tm2d-post-export`.
+To continue with this section, make sure the Q4TS plugin is installed (see instructions in the {ref}`Software Requirements section <qgis-telemac>`).
+To explore results without the Q4TS plugin, directly {ref}`jump to the next section <tm2d-post-export>`.
 Q4TS is helpful to perform SALOME/ParaVis-like analysis (e.g., advanced probing, post-processing pipelines, MED-centric workflows) through conversion processing:

 * In **Processing > Toolbox**, run **slf2med** (Q4TS provider):
   * **Input .slf**: `r2dsteady.slf`